vlayer-xyz/monorepo/ethereum_history_api/contracts/README.md

 ## Usage

+All the commands below must be run from `ethereum_history_api/contracts` folder.

 ### Build

+To compile Solidity files, run:
 ```shell
 $ forge build
 ```

 ### Test

+To test the files, run:
 ```shell
 $ forge test
 ```

 ### Format

+To format the files, run:
 ```shell
 $ forge fmt
 ```